 The National Center for Injury Prevention and Control lists two factors as most significant in contributing to motor vehicle-related fatalities among children: (1) unrestrained children and (2) drunk drivers.
 Unrestrained children refer to infants and toddlers who are not riding in properly installed car seats and older children whose seatbelts are not fastened.
-The National SAFE KIDS Campaign reports that young children restrained in child safety seats have an 80 percent lower risk of fatal injury than those who are unrestrained.
-Public education and child restraint laws have led to an increase in the use of child restraints; however, much work needs to be done.
-In 2009, 14 of the child passenger fatalities in Missouri were known to be riding unrestrained.
+The National SAFE KIDS Campaign reports that young children restrained in child safety seats have an 80% lower risk of fatal injury than those who are unrestrained.
+Public education and child restraint laws have led to an increase in the use of child restraints; however, much work still needs to be done.
+In 2010, 15 of the child passenger fatalities in Missouri were known to be riding unrestrained.
 The most common reasons restrained children are killed are misuse of child safety seats and premature graduation to seatbelts.

-Of the 72 reviewed motor vehicle fatalities, 11 involved either a victim or a driver who was impaired.
-In 2009, CFRP panels determined that five of these deaths involved a teen victim who was impaired; all five of those were drivers of a vehicle that crashed.
-There were four deaths in which the driver of the vehicle in which the victim was a passenger was impaired; two of those fatalities involved a teen riding with an impaired teen, one was an infant riding with an impaired teen and the last one was a young child riding with a drunken parent.
-The other two of these 11 deaths involved collisions with other vehicles driven by an impaired driver.
+Of the 50 reviewed motor vehicle fatalities, 10 involved either a victim or a driver who was impaired.
+In 2010, CFRP panels determined that four of these deaths involved a teen victim who was impaired; two of those were the drivers of a vehicle that crashed, one was a passenger and one was a pedestrian.
+There were four deaths where the driver of the vehicle in which the victim was a passenger was impaired; two of those fatalities involved a teen riding with an impaired teen, two were young children riding with drunken parents.
+The other two of these 10 deaths involved collisions with other vehicles driven by an impaired driver.